UKHomeOffice/docker-scala-sbt/README.md

         - pull_request

 ```
-This build script expects ARTIFACTORY_PASSWORD to be set as a secret in Drone.
+This build script expects ARTIFACTORY_PASSWORD to be set as a secret in Drone.io.